stangri/repo.openwrt.melmac.net/README.md

 ### wlanblinker & luci-app-wlanblinker

 This service can be used to indicate WLAN status by blinking the unused LED.
 Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/wlanblinker/files/README.md) for further information.

+### wireshark-helper & luci-app-wireshark-helper

+This service can be used to configure router to sniff packets to/from monitored device on the device running WireShark app.
+Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/wireshark-helper/files/README.md) for further information.